 Embedded Universal Feature Description Amplification The student raises or lowers the volume control, as needed, using headphones.
 Answer choice eliminator The student uses this feature to eliminate those answer choices that do not appear correct to the student.
 Audio support The student uses this feature to hear pre-recorded audio of most tasks.
 With the exception of the text in drag-and-drop text and the text in a word bank, audio support is available for the following: Speaking - most tasks have audio support for most (but not all) components; Listening - all tasks have audio support for all components; Writing - all tasks have audio support for all components except for inline editing tasks; and Reading - audio support is available only for read-along tasks and for all kindergarten tasks and items.
 Digital notepad The student uses this feature as virtual scratch paper to make notes or record responses.
-The digital notepad is item specific and is available through the end of each test domain.
-Notes are not saved when the student moves on to a different test domain or segment, or after a break of more than 20 minutes.
-Expandable passages The student is able to expand each passage so that it takes up a larger portion of the screen as the student reads.
-The student can then retract the passage to its original size.
+The digital notepad is item-specific and is available through the end of each test domain.
+Notes are not saved when the student moves on to a different test domain or segment or after a break of more than 20 minutes.
+Click and delete Students can remove a selected response from a target by clicking/tapping once on the word (or image) to reveal a trash can button, which will reset that target to its original blank state.